arthurwhennig/Asterix/docs/frontend_docs/defence_mode_UI_doc.md

 - **Initial State**: Earth and Moon are visible.
 The asteroid's potential impact trajectory is shown as a dashed red line.
   *(Final impact point is hidden – only the path is visible.)*

-- **Placing Assets**: When a defense asset is deployed, its 3D model appears along the trajectory line.
+- **Placing Assets**: When a defense asset is deployed, its 3D model appears along the hull of the earth

-- **Dynamic Trajectory Update**:
-  - A Gravity Tractor far from Earth → subtle bend in the path.
-  - A Kinetic Impactor closer to Earth → sharp “kink” in the line.

-- **Focus**: No cinematic impact visuals during planning; the emphasis is on orbital mechanics and trajectory changes.
+- **Focus**: No cinematic impact visuals during planning.

 ---

 ## 4. Right Sidebar: Mission Success Prediction & Report Card

-This panel provides predictive analysis during planning and a detailed, layered score after execution.
+This panel provides a detailed, layered score after execution.

-### Pre-Simulation: Predictive Analysis

-- **Status Readout** (large, color-coded text):
-  - 🟥 *PREDICTED OUTCOME: DIRECT IMPACT*
-  - 🟨 *PREDICTED OUTCOME: NEAR MISS*
-  - 🟩 *PREDICTED OUTCOME: THREAT NEUTRALIZED*

-- **Predicted Impact Data** (if impact remains likely):
-  - Crater Size: ~8.5 km
-  - Quake: ~Mw 6.9

 ### Post-Simulation: Mission Report Card

 Triggered by the **EXECUTE DEFENSE PLAN** button.
+**The asteroid**:
+- Simulate the outcome of the asteroids trajectory based on placed defence mechanism.
+This shows the asteroid moving through space.

+After the asteroid has hit Earth or has gone by the following will be displayed:

 **Section 1: Mission Summary (Always Visible)**
 - Outcome: *SUCCESS* / *FAILURE*